 3. By default settings, all the data is selected to be downloaded.
 So, simply click “Select None” on the top right to uncheck all the boxes.

-You can choose to drag all your important emails to a specific folder and only tick the box of that folder in this customisation option.
+You can choose to drag all your important emails to a specific folder and only tick the box of that folder in this customization option.
 All other emails will not be saved.

 5. Once you’ve made a selection of items you want to download, scroll down and click “Next.”

-6. On the next page, you can customise the download settings and location where it will be stored.
+6. On the next page, you can customize the download settings and location where it will be stored.